 - 1. An external tool found on the directories listed in the ISABELLE\TOOLS settings variable (colon-separated list in standard POSIX notation). - (a) If a file "tool.scala" is found, the source needs to define some object that extends the class Isabelle\Tool.Body.
 The Scala compiler is invoked on the spot (which may take some time), and the body function is run with the command-line arguments as List[String]. - (b) If an executable file "tool" is found, it is invoked as stand-alone program with the command-line arguments provided as argv array. - 2.
-An internal tool that is registered in Isabelle\Tool.internal\tools within the Isabelle/Scala namespace of Pure.jar.
-This is the preferred entry-point for high-end tools implemented in Isabelle/Scala compiled once when the Isabelle distribution is built.
-These tools are provided by Isabelle/Pure and cannot be augmented in user-space.
+An internal tool that is registered in etc/settings via the shell function isabelle\scala\service, referring to a suitable instance of class isabelle.Isabelle\Scala\Tools.
+This is the preferred approach for non-trivial systems programming in Isabelle/Scala: instead of adhoc interpretation of scala scripts, which is somewhat slow and only typechecked at runtime, there are properly compiled jar modules (see also the shell function classpath in §5).

-There are also some administrative tools that are available from a bare repository clone of Isabelle, but not in regular distributions.
+There are also various administrative tools that are available from a bare repository clone of Isabelle, but not in regular distributions.